ottoszika/node-red-contrib-ewelink/docs/nodes.md

 ![](images/nodes/power-state-in.png)

-Reads the current power state of a single channel device.
+Reads the current power state for a channel of a device.

 Result example:
 ```json